Interlace

 Interlace Grant Fund supports Providence-area visual artists.

-In addition to providing grants and resources directly to artists, Interlace strives to be responsive to artists’ needs, facilitate unconventional collaborations, and advocate for stronger relationships among artists and between artists and audiences.
-In this spirit, Interlace commits to responsive support for artists and advocates for unconventional collaborations that expand audiences, create fresh outcomes, and inspire an enriched trans-disciplinary discourse.
+The Interlace Grant Fund’s mission is to support Providence-area visual artists by providing grants, programming, and other resources.
+Interlace strives to be responsive to artists’ needs and advocates for stronger relationships among artists and between artists and audiences.
+In this spirit, Interlace commits to thoughtful support for artists that expands audiences, collaboration, and accessibility while fostering artists’ growth and raising up locally relevant works.

 Who We Are

-Interlace Grant Fund was cofounded in 2020 by Dirt Palace Public Projects and Providence College Galleries as part of the Andy Warhol Foundation for the Visual Arts’ Regional Regranting Program.
+Interlace Grant Fund was cofounded in 2020 by Dirt Palace Public Projects (DPPP) and Providence College Galleries (PCG) as part of the Andy Warhol Foundation for the Visual Arts’ Regional Regranting Program.
+The DPPP/PCG partnership concluded in 2024 and DPPP currently administers all Interlace programs.

 Jori Ketten is Program Manager for Interlace.